cjdd3b/advanced-data-journalism-jailscrape/README.md

 # Boone County Jail scraper

-We've been using this Python program in Mizzou classes for nearly a decade to explain what web scraping is and how to do it at a basic level.
+We have been using this Python program in Mizzou classes for nearly a decade to explain what web scraping is and how to do it at a basic level.
 And now this sacred knowledge shall be passed down unto you.

 Welcome to the club.